Jojoba Oil For Eyes: Benefits And How To Use

 Besides being safe for the eyes, jojoba oil also provides the eyes with plenty of benefits.

-Jojoba Oil Heals & Protects Skin
+Heals and Protects the Skin

 Jojoba oil consists of several fatty acids.
 Some examples are oleic acid, palmitic acid, and gadoleic acid.
 These fatty acids work to protect the skin from things like debris and pollution.

 It also works very well at protecting the skin from the elements.
-During the summer, we expose our skin to hot rays of the sun or the salty spray of the ocean.
+During the summer, we expose our skin to the hot rays of the sun or the salty spray of the ocean.

 The vitamins E and B found in jojoba oil protect the skin from burning under the sun and from drying salts.
 It can even help to ease and soothe minor sunburns.